 (c) the due date for payment.

-9.2 At the time of sending any notifications to the FAA under paragraphs 9.1, BSCCo shall send to each Trading Party and the NETSO the details notified thereunder.
+9.2 At the time of sending any notifications to the FAA under paragraphs 9.1, BSCCo shall send to each Imbalance Party and the NETSO the details notified thereunder.

 9.3 The due date on which payment in respect of an Ad-hoc Trading Charge under paragraphs 9.1 (c) shall be: